common noddy facts

 The Common Noddy is the only entirely dark tern, with typical pointed wings, and wedge-shaped tail.
 It is smaller and more elegant than the Lava Gull.
 ADULT: Dark brown overall, except for whitish-grey forehead and crown, and white eyelids.
 In flight shows pale wing bar on upper wing and dusky-gray centre to under wing.
 JUVENILE: Similar to adult, but lacks contrasting cap.

 Usually silent, but occasionally emits a low guttural growl.

-Common Noddy's hover above the sea, often in large groups, sometimes accompanying Brown pelicans, which may be used as a perch!
+Behavior: Common Noddy's hover above the sea, often in large groups, sometimes accompanying Brown pelicans, which may be used as a perch!
 Generally flies low over the sea, picking food from the surface; does not plunge dive.